 TrueCrypt will now attempt to mount the volume.
-If the password is incorrect, it will be reported and you will have to repeat the previous step and re-type the password.
+If the password is incorrect (for example, if you typed it incorrectly), TrueCrypt will notify you and you will need to repeat the previous step (type the password again and click OK).
 If the password is correct, the volume will be mounted.